8048 QC Analyst II

 Work in office and laboratory environment.

-May work in the clean room environment which can be a loud environment from different equipment operating.
+May work in the clean room environment where it is loud due to different equipment operating.

 Work with some hazardous materials and chemicals.